Sanctuary city: Electoral politics

-This issue entered presidential politics in the race for the Republican Party presidential nomination in 2008.
+The issue entered presidential politics in the race for the 2008 Republican Party presidential nomination.

 Colorado Congressman Tom Tancredo ran on an anti-illegal immigration platform and specifically attacked sanctuary cities.
 Former Massachusetts Governor Mitt Romney accused former New York City Mayor Rudy Giuliani of running it as a sanctuary city.
-Mayor Giuliani's campaign responded saying that Governor Romney ran a sanctuary Governor's mansion, and that New York City is not a "haven" for undocumented immigrants.
+Mayor Giuliani's campaign responded saying that Governor Romney ran a sanctuary Governor's mansion, and that New York City is not a "haven" for illegal immigrants.

-Following the shooting death of Kathryn Steinle in San Francisco (a sanctuary city) by an undocumented immigrant, former Secretary of State Hillary Clinton (D-NY) told CNN that "The city made a mistake, not to deport someone that the federal government strongly felt should be deported.
+In July 2015, 32-year-old Kathryn Steinle was fatally shot by an illegal immigrant who had previously been deported 5 times.
+The shooting took place in San Francisco, a sanctuary city, sparking national debate over immigration and sanctuary city policies.
+Former Secretary of State and presidential candidate Hillary Clinton told CNN that "The city made a mistake, not to deport someone that the federal government strongly felt should be deported.
 I have absolutely no support for a city that ignores the strong evidence that should be acted on."
 The following day, her campaign stated: "Hillary Clinton believes that sanctuary cities can help further public safety, and she has defended those policies going back years."

-Trump administration agenda
+Trump administration

-On March 6, 2018, the U.S. Justice Department sued the state of California, the Governor Jerry Brown, and the state's attorney general, Xavier Becerra, over three recently-passed state laws, saying the laws made it impossible for federal immigration officials to do their jobs and deport criminals who were born outside the United States.
+On March 6, 2018, the U.S. Department of Justice sued the state of California, the Governor Jerry Brown, and the state's attorney general, Xavier Becerra, over three recently-passed state laws, saying the laws made it impossible for federal immigration officials to do their jobs and deport criminals who were born outside the United States.
 The Justice Department called the laws unconstitutional and asked a judge to block them.
-The lawsuit said the state laws “reflect a deliberate effort by California to obstruct the United States’ enforcement of federal immigration law.”
+The lawsuit said the state laws "reflect a deliberate effort by California to obstruct the United States' enforcement of federal immigration law."

 The Trump administration previously released a list of immigration principles to Congress.
 The list included funding a wall along the U.S.-Mexico border, a crackdown on the influx of Central American minors, and curbs on federal grants to sanctuary cities.
 A pledge to strip "all federal funding to sanctuary cities" was a key Trump campaign theme.
 President Trump issued an executive order which declared that jurisdictions that "refuse to comply" with 8 U.S.C.
 1373—a provision of federal law on information sharing between local and federal authorities—would be ineligible to receive federal grants.